-Eligible entities to the Non-Federal Match Program are determined by which have been deemed eligible by FEMA to participate in the specific program.
+Eligible entities to the Non-Federal Match Program are determined by which have been deemed eligible by FEMA or the Federal Agency acting as the primary source of funding to participate in the specific program.
 This includes, but is not limited to:

-• Government of Puerto Agencies, Authorities, Trusts and Boards

-- Local and Municipal Governments (including departments and divisions) - Free-standing local and municipal governments (libraries, parks, fire departments, first responder facilities, and wastewater treatment facilities, etc.) - Public Schools, including School Districts and Charter schools - Public Universities and Colleges - Public Hospital and Health Systems - Nonprofits determined by FEMA to be eligible to receive funding
+- Government of Puerto Agencies, Authorities, Trusts and Boards - Local and Municipal Governments (including departments and divisions) - Administrative Agency or Department of the Government of Puerto Rico - Free-standing local and municipal governments (libraries, parks, fire departments, first responder facilities, and wastewater treatment facilities, etc.) - Public Schools, including School Districts and Charter schools - Public Universities and Colleges - Public Hospital and Health Systems - Nonprofits determined to be eligible by FEMA the Federal agency providing the primary source of funding to be eligible to receive funding

-The Non-Federal Match Program is a central government managed program which utilizes the Subrecipient Distribution Model as needed for specific projects.
-More specifically, PRDOH will work with COR3 and applicants who are in FEMA programs to provide their non-federal match.
+The Non-Federal Match Program (NFMP) is a central government managed program which utilizes the Subrecipient Distribution Model as needed for specific projects.
+More specifically, To achieve the objectives of this program, PRDOH will work with COR3 and applicants who are in FEMA programs subrecipients to provide their non-federal match.
+For any match agreements with federal agencies other than FEMA, PRDOH will coordinate directly with that agency and the relevant applicants.
 Applicants must have been accepted into a Federal agency disaster recovery program and have been determined by the lead Federal agency to have eligible work to participate in this program.
 PRDOH anticipates for the FEMA PA program to focus primarily on using the LMI area-wide benefit and urgent need classification when determining the CDBG-DR National Objective.
-Similarly, PRDOH may work with other Federal recipients to coordinate their required non-federal match.
+Similarly, PRDOH may work with other Federal recipients to coordinate their required non federal match.